dotnet/runtime/docs/coding-guidelines/clr-code-guide.md

 - The best documentation is in the code itself.
 See the large comments at the top of [src\inc\daccess.h](https://github.com/dotnet/runtime/blob/main/src/coreclr/inc/daccess.h).

 C++ standard collections are not DAC-ized and cannot be DAC-ized, so they should never be used as fields in data structures or in global variables that need to be read by the DAC, even when using a CoreCLR compatible allocator.
+They can be used as intermediate values; however.
+See [2.11](#2.11) for more rules about using C++ standard headers.